UMWEDU/umw-essentials-sync/_pages/eaglespeak.md

 <strong>JEFFERSON SQUARE </strong>– lawn between Jefferson, Bushnell, and Combs halls, referred to as “Jeffy.”

-<strong>JRB </strong>– <a href="http://students.umw.edu/judicialaffairs/judicial-review-board/">Judicial Review Board</a>; holds hearings and issues sanctions regarding violations of the community standards, such as alcohol offenses and property damage.

 <strong>The LINK </strong>– connecting area between Mason and Randolph halls.

 <strong>LEE HALL </strong>– houses essential student services, the University Bookstore, and The Underground.